Humans logo

 She held me while I secretly broke down in her arms as we watched something on that small monitor.
 I nibbled on her arm, knowing I was falling apart and just trying to keep it all together.
 I started to cry, but guys weren't supposed to cry, so I did it very softly.
 She could always see through my fake smiles, she always knew I wasn't alright, she rubbed my arm and asked if I was alright.
 I didn't know what to do, like usual.
 I just said, "Mhmm..." in between the gasps of tears.
 I grew exhausted and tried not to fall asleep in her arms.
 The tears dried by the time she left and I'd pulled myself together so I'm not sure she ever really knew.
 But upon writing the book, I'm not too sure what she ever really knew.

 I started feeling like I couldn't do anything right.
-I tried to show Juliet ways I'd make a good husband for her, if she just stuck it out with me through this grim high school period of my life.
+I tried to show Juliet ways I'd make a good husband for her, if she just stick it out with me through this grim high school period of my life.
 I first tried giving her a massage, but Juliet found them uncomfortable.
 I then tried to cook for Juliet.

 I'd thawed out some steaks and was going to make the perfect meal.
-But I'd seen the Food Safety video in cooking class and as soon as I started cooking, I worried about killing Juliet with undercooked food.
+But I'd seen the Food Safety video in cooking class and as soon as I started cooking, I worried about making Juliet sick with undercooked food.
 Instead, I served her up an overdone, leathery piece of steak and potatoes, both of which hadn't completed cooking at the same time.
 I knew it was shit.
 She tried a few bites and told me it tasted really good but she wasn't very hungry.
 I knew it tasted terrible and she was just being nice.
 She always let me down easy, but I'd never let myself down.
 I took the steak to the kitchen, and embarrassed, told G-Ma Juliet wasn't very hungry.
 I wanted to cry feeling like a failure.
 There didn't seem to be anything I was good at except Making Coffee and smoking pot.

 Even when she didn't want to do something, she'd usually cave to my pleas.
 One day at school, she seemingly got sick out of no where.
 She was fine in the morning, but by the time school ended, she wasn't.
 I'd told Juliet I'd marry her one day, and one of those tenements was "through sickness and health".
 I'd seen Juliet through health, but now I wanted to see her through sickness.

-She really did just want to go home and sleep, but I convinced her to just sleep at my house so I could love and take care of her.
+She just wanted to go home and sleep, but I convinced her to just sleep at my house so I could love and take care of her.
 Eventually she agreed.
 I'm not too sure what I expected.
 I used to just do these sorts of weird things and not reflect till after.
 She was overheating in my bed.
 She looked faint.
 I was using a cold cloth to soak up the sweat while she slept.
 Her mom picked her up later and after I felt like crap.
 Perhaps if she hadn't grown quite so sick I wouldn't have, but now I wondered if my love did more harm to her than anything.

 It all became so hard for me to deal with alone.
 Besides the unnecessary tests, Juliet pretty much let me have whatever I wanted and provided so much more on top.
 It didn't seem fair.
 She deserved someone who wasn't a failure.
 Someone that could provide and protect her and be strong and wasn't 17 but somehow had all this baggage.
 I wanted something to spend on Juliet.
 To spoil her.
 To take her out for once.